Single item limit insurance

 How much is a single item limit?

-The single item limit is typically around £1,500, but could be lower or higher depending on your insurance provider At Comparethemarket, we ask you to individually add any valuables worth more than £1,500 to your quote to ensure they’re covered.
+The single item limit is typically around £1,500, but could be lower or higher depending on your insurance provider.
+At Compare the Market, we ask you to individually add any valuables worth more than £1,500 to your quote to make sure they’re covered.

 What about valuables worth more than my single item limit?

-If you have belongings worth more than the single item limit, you’ll need to inform your insurance provider so the items can be listed individually on your policy and insured to their full value.
+If you have belongings worth more than the single item limit, you’ll need to tell your insurance provider.
+The items can then be listed individually on your policy and insured to their full value.
 You can do this when you complete a quote for contents insurance.

-If you don’t declare these high-value items, you run the risk of being underinsured should something happen.
-It’s also worth knowing that most insurance providers will expect to see a recent valuation certificate or receipt as proof of value if you make a claim for an item listed individually on your contents insurance.
+It’s worth knowing that most insurance providers will expect to see a recent valuation certificate or receipt as proof of value if you make a claim for an item listed individually on your contents insurance.

 Is there a maximum limit for valuables?